-Your business procedures are, in many ways, the backbone of your organization.
+Your business procedures are, in many ways, the backbone of your organization – and documenting business procedures is an important part of the process.
 They dictate where your employees are to direct their energies and how they are to handle everyday situations.
 This gives you a ready template for taking care of problems, as your objectives will already be laid out, eliminating guesswork.
 When compiling your protocols, make sure to avoid these common pitfalls.

 Failure To Identify The Process

 This may sound very basic, and that is because it is.
-Your first step is to properly name the topic at hand.
+Your first step to documenting business procedures is to properly name the topic at hand.
 If a procedure is related to a particular department or functionality and it is mislabeled, this sets the stage for a domino effect of complications.

 Make sure you have a system for categorizing the various components of your company that is easy to understand.
 Next, place any subcategories under the main headings so that you can reach absolute clarity with relation to your processes.
 Look for nuances that may be overlooked during a crisis situation, as accuracy will enable you to resolve issues much more quickly.